paazmaya/grunt-image-profile/README.md

 ## Version history

+* `v0.3.1` (2016-08-11)
+  - Dependencies are sure :tophat: up to date
+  - Use ESLint directly without the Grunt.js plugin
 * `v0.3.0` (2016-05-07)
-  - Use Grunt.js v1.0.0, no smaller
+  - Use Grunt.js `v1.0.0`, no smaller
   - Start using shared ESLint config #7
 * `v0.2.0` (2016-02-22)
   - Ability to save existing profiles from images to text files